SCPN Control — Neuro-Symbolic Fusion Controller¶

 You need real-time control prototyping now, not after a 3-year bespoke development cycle. scpn-control gives you:

-- A tested controller with 3,300+ tests (100% coverage) and CI-gated RMSE validation
+- A tested controller stack with module-specific tests, a 93% coverage gate, and CI-gated bounded validation

 - Runs on commodity hardware (no GPU or data center required)